ozyurtf/fullstack-data-application/README.md

 6. **Development of User Interface with Flask and React**: To allow users to interact with the database seamlessly, I developed a web application using Flask for the backend and React for the frontend.
 Flask served as the RESTful API layer.
 It handles data requests and responses while React provided a user interface.

+The document that explains this process can be found in **database-design.pdf** file.
+And the user-interface that is created at the end can be seen in the gif below.

 ![User Interface GIF](user-interface.gif)